Long-Term Mapping of the Douro River Plume with Multi-Agent Reinforcement Learning: Plume Monitoring with MARL

 which establishes direction and speed.

 \textbf{State construction.} The state representation $s_k^{(n)}$ comprises three components.
 Following prior work on image-based policy inputs \cite{ Kim2023}, we render both spatial estimates and trajectory traces into a fixed-resolution $3$-channels image, compressed by a convolutional neural network (CNN) into a compact embedding.
 Specifically, the three channels for the $n$-th agent are (i) a compressed image of the GP estimate of the salinity field $\hat{f}(\cdot,\sigma[k])$, (ii) one image marking in white over a black background recent measurement locations of the agent, $Z_k^{(n)}, Z_{k-1}^{(n)}, ...$ (iii) one image marking in white over a black background recent measurement locations for agent $n$ teammates, $\{Z_k^{(l)}, Z_{k-1}^{(l)}, ...\}_{l\neq n}$.
 The trajectory marks intensities are log-scale weighted by recency.
 In addition, a wind vector $w_k = [\text{angle}, \text{speed}]$, processed by a NN to produce an embedding, is concatenated with the rest of the network.
 See Fig.~\ref{fig:sys_arc2} for an illustration of the state construction.
+Including the GP variance in the state did not provide improvements in our experiments, so we do not include it.

-\textbf{Reward design.} We design a reward function which combines cooperative and competitive components.
-This incentivizes agents to \textit{cooperate} by minimizing the global MSE and to \textit{compete} by receiving individual credit for reducing MSE along their own trajectory.
+\textbf{Reward design.} We design a reward function which combines cooperative and individual components.
+This incentivizes agents to {cooperate} by minimizing the global MSE while also seeking individual credit for reducing MSE along their own trajectory.
 Indeed, experimenting with a purely cooperative global reward, we incurred in the well-known \textit{credit assignment} problem~\cite{nguyen2018credit}.
 Let us introduce a salinity contrast score

 which characterizes how much freshwater is present in the ocean at time slot $k$.

 Our reward function for agent $n$ is